There are a lot of unknowns when it comes to taking the CMA exam to become a Certified Management Accountant.

-Do you need to pass both the MCQ and Essay portion to get a CMA passing score?
+Do you need to pass the MCQ and Essay portions to get a CMA passing score?

 In order to get a CMA exam passing score, you need to perform well in both the MCQ and essay sections.
 As I said earlier, you do need to get at least 50% of the MCQ correct in order to move on to the essay portion, but if you score significantly higher on the MCQ section than the essay, you can still receive an overall CMA passing rate.

 Scoring the CMA Exam Essay Section